Replacing the St Christopher’s Church Flagpole – A cascade of poppies – Planting of real poppies – Recording the fallen

 The timescales for this part of the project is that the poppies will be made from September 2017 and will then be hung from the church tower from Easter 2018 until Armistice Day 2018.

 Note.
 It is this part of the project that we are asking local companies and individuals to fund on the basis of £200 for 500 poppies, or multiples thereof.
 Any donation however small will be greatly received.

 - The planting of real poppies on St Christopher’s Green.

-To compliment the artificial poppies cascading down from the church tower, real red poppies will be planted on St Christopher’s Green to represent a Flanders field.
+To compliment the artificial poppies cascading down from the church tower, real red poppies will be planted on St Christopher’s Green in Spring 2018 to represent a Flanders field.